tgenaitay/lapartdesamis/README.md

 ## Known issues

-- Llama 3.3 randomly outputs a shaky native function call in its content instead of a tool call
+- Llama 3.3 randomly outputs a malformed native function call in its content instead of a regular tool call.
+Happens 1 out of 5 times.
+Moving away from Llama to e.g Gemini should make it more stable.
--

 ## Wine Selection Logic 🍇